Absolute continuity of self-similar measures on the plane: Introduction and main results

-The reason that the disintegration into random self-similar measures with a convolution structure works in dimensions 1 and 2 is that the orthogonal group, hence the group of linear similarities in $\R^d$ for $d\le 2$, is commutative.
-Thus, grouping together all compositions of $g_i$'s of length $r$ according to the linear part of the composition is equivalent to grouping together all compositions containing the same number of symbols of each kind.
-Each such collection yields a homogeneous self-similar IFS.
-For large $r$, many of those systems have entropy approximating $rH(\bp)$ (up to an error sublinear in $r$).
+The reason that the disintegration into random self-similar measures with a convolution structure works in dimensions 1 and 2 is that the orthogonal group, hence the group of linear similarities in $\R^d$ for $d\le 2$, is of polynomial growth.
+Grouping together all compositions of $g_i$'s of length $r$ according to the linear part yields a homogeneous self-similar IFS and for large $r$, many of those systems have entropy approximating $rH(\bp)$ (up to an error sublinear in $r$).
 Applying these IFS in a random order results in the statistically self-similar convolutions $\eta_\lam^{(\om)}$ which we study.
 When $d\ge 3$, finitely generated subgroups of the orthogonal group $O(d)$ typically have exponential growth, and hence conditioning on linear parts of compositions of length $r$ in the construction above might lead to a significant entropy drop.
 In an extreme case of generating a free group, all the systems in the corresponding model will consist of a single map and thus measures $\eta^{(\om)}$ will all be concentrated on singletons, hence we cannot obtain full dimension of $\eta^{\pom}$ in this construction.
+It therefore remains an open problem to obtain typical absolute continuity in the super-critical region for self-similar measures in higher dimensions, where the non-abelian character of the orthogonal group makes it more challenging to apply the model method for obtaining the convolution structure.
+Nevertheless, there are works where the lack of commutativity has been used as an advantage.
+One instance is the already mentioned work of Lindenstrauss and Varj\'u \cite{LindenstraussVarju}, who were able to prove absolute continuity of some self-similar measures in $\R^d$ for $d\geq 3$.
+Their result is however far from covering the whole super-critical region of the parameter space.
+Also, a variant of the disintegration into random model approach was employed recently in \cite{ARW23} and \cite{BaSa23} in order to obtain power Fourier decay of self-conformal measures for $C^2$ non-linear iterated function systems on $\R$ (see also \cite{ASSNormal}).

 \begin{rem} There is a minor technical oversight in \cite{SSS}.
 Namely, the dimension result on the random measure is stated in \cite[Theorem 1.3]{SSS} under the assumption that the shift-invariant measure on the symbolic space of the model is a general ergodic measure.
 However, the proof used (implicitly) that this measure is Bernoulli in two instances.
 This does not affect the main result of that paper, \cite[Theorem 1.1]{SSS}, which asserts absolute continuity for almost all parameters and only relies on the Bernoulli case.
 Moreover, the same approach as in the current paper provides a fix needed to confirm \cite[Theorem 1.3]{SSS} as stated.
 We will indicate the relevant places in our proof. \end{rem}